MAA-98/ServShell/README.md

 # ServShell

-A simple Unix shell implemented in C, based around client-server achitecture.
+A Unix shell daemon, implemented in C with client-server achitecture style.

 ## Build